-Ronnie was wild-born in Asia in 1966.
-Like so many other circus elephants, she was captured at a young age, separated from her family, and shipped to America for training and performing in the circus.
+Ronnie was born wild in Asia in 1966.
+Like so many other circus elephants, she was captured at a young age, separated from her family, and shipped to the United States to perform in the circus.

 Ronnie and Debbie are constant companions.
 They explore their habitat daily, Ronnie often seeming to take the lead.
-They spend a lot of time in the woods that border the Quarantine Habitat’s meadows.
+They spend a lot of time in the woods that border Q Habitat’s meadows.